lsst-dm/dmtn-316/index.md

 ## SLAC and Rubin Team Infrastructure Roles

-Below are the roels and responsibilities for the SLAC and Rubin Infrastructure teams.
+Below are the roles and responsibilities for the SLAC and Rubin Infrastructure teams.

 | Role | Responsibilities |
 | ---- | ---------------- |